 Soltek- the ultimate plein air easel?

-13 03 2008This is part 3 in a series of posts I’m writing about my quests for easels, plein air or otherwise.
-You can read the saga from the beginning or jump to another section here:
+/This is part 3 in a series of posts I'm writing about my quests for easels, plein air or otherwise.
+You can read the saga from the beginningor jump to another section here:Part I: On the quest for the perfect easel Part II: Guerilla Painters' Pochade Box Part IV: A pochade box for travel

 Easel #3: The Soltek.
 All hail and bow down to the mother of all plein air easels!
 Okay, my Soltek has had its problems, but I still love this easel.
 The Soltek is a portable easel that seems to be in a class by itself.
-It is both “space age” in technical design, and extremely flexible in its configuration:
+The easel is both "space age" in technical design, and extremely flexible in its configuration:

 The telescoping legs fold into themselves the same way they do in a camera tripod.
 But unlike the pochade box/tripod combo, the Soltek is all self contained, making setup lightning fast.
 The legs and the overall design also make this easel extremely resistant in the wind, which is probably one of the most difficult weather conditions of all for the plein air painter.